keboola/connection-docs/components/writers/storage/storage-api/index.md

 {:toc}

 This writer loads single or multiple tables from your current project into a different Keboola Connection (KBC) project.
-The component can be used in situations where [Shared Buckets](/storage/buckets/sharing/) cannot, e.g., moving data between two different [organizations](/management/organization) or regions.
+The component can be used in situations where [Data Catalog](/catalog/) cannot, e.g., moving data between two different [organizations](/management/organization) or regions.

 ## Prepare API Token